ValeLang/Vale/docs/Architecture.md

 The higher typing pass is the first one that can look at the rest of the program.
 It figures out the types of all template runes.

+It also adds the right rules to do coercion, for example if we say `Moo` in a place that expects a coord, and a `struct Moo<r'>` exists, it will coerce from a kind template to a coord.

 This could be merged into the Typing pass (and sometimes is).
-One day it will be.
+One day it will be merged completely.

 ## Typing (aka "Compiler")